The Best Mosquito Repellent

 If you have kids, or if you’re looking for just enough repellent to cover an afternoon picnic, we recommend Repel Family Dry Insect Repellent.
 This 10 percent DEET repellent is designed to be safe for children, but its non-greasy, unscented spray will also be attractive to adults who are only looking for about four hours of mosquito protection.

-Don’t like DEET?
-Don’t worry.
-Try Sawyer Picaridin Insect Repellent Spray, which contains 20 percent picaridin and comes in an aerosol can.
-Picaridin is thought to be less of a skin irritant than DEET, and our testers reported no reaction at all when they tried it.
+For those with especially sensitive skin, try Sawyer Picaridin Insect Repellent Spray.
+Picaridin less likely to be a skin irritant than DEET, and testers barely noticed the repellent was on their skin once it dried.
+Sawyer contains 20 percent picaridin and comes in an aerosol spray.
 If you like the sound of picaridin but want a different method of application, you can also try Natrapel 8 Hour Insect Repellent Wipes.

-For those who want an all-natural active ingredient, Cutter Lemon Eucalyptus Insect Repellent and Repel Lemon Eucalyptus Insect Repellent are two pump spray repellents that performed identically during testing.
+For those who want an all-natural, plant-based ingredient, Cutter Lemon Eucalyptus Insect Repellent and Repel Lemon Eucalyptus Insect Repellent are two pump spray repellents that performed identically during testing.
 They’ll make you smell like you’ve been dipped in lemon eucalyptus (an herbal, menthol-tinged scent), but they should keep the bugs at bay for six or seven hours.

 How We Found the Best Mosquito Repellent